About the Author: Alexander Lobrano '77

 He has won several James Beard awards, and in 2011, he was awarded the IACP’s Bert Greene award for culinary writing for his article “Spirit of the Bistro” in Saveur magazine.

 Why did you choose to come to Amherst?

-Most memorable or most influential classes/professor at Amherst:
+Most memorable or most influential class at Amherst:

 Tell us a bit about your path to becoming an author.

 After working as an editorial assistant and an editor for several NYC publishers, I concluded that I wanted to write more than edit and discovered my passion for food and travel after moving to London to work for a newspaper.
 Then I hopped the Channel to take a job in the Paris offices of an American publisher, and I've never looked back.